Evolutionary mismatch: History

 As evolutionary thought became more prevalent, scientists studied and attempted to explain the existence of disadvantageous traits, known as maladaptations, that are the basis of evolutionary mismatch.

 The theory of evolutionary mismatch began under the term evolutionary trap as early as the 1940s.
 In his 1942 book, evolutionary biologist Ernst Mayr described evolutionary traps as the phenomenon that occurs when a genetically uniform population suited for a single set of environmental conditions is susceptible to extinction from sudden environment changes.
 Since then, key scientists such as Warren J. Gross and Edward O. Wilson have studied and identified numerous examples of evolutionary traps.

 The first occurrence of the term "evolutionary mismatch" may have been in a paper by Jack E. Riggs published in the Journal of Clinical Epidemiology in 1993.
 In the years to follow, the term evolutionary mismatch has become widely used to describe biological maladaptations in a wide range of disciplines.
 A coalition of modern scientists and community organizers assembled to found the Evolution Institute in 2008, and in 2011 published a more recent culmination of information on evolutionary mismatch theory in an article by Elisabeth Lloyd, David Sloan Wilson, and Elliott Sober.
-In 2018 a popular science book appeared by evolutionary psychologists on evolutionary mismatch and its implications for humans.
+In 2018, a popular science book appeared by evolutionary psychologists on evolutionary mismatch and its implications for humans.

 Mismatch in human evolution

+Modern humans carry various traits that are a remnant of the Stone Age, where they were initially adapted for better chances of survival during that time.
+Since the development of modern societies occurred in a very short time frame under the evolutionary time scale and the Information Age only started recently, few of these traits have adopted to the living conditions of the modern world, with some of them conferring disadvantages for humans living in modern societies.